Students applying for financial aid must complete the following steps:

-The Higher Education Act of 1965, as amended by Congress, mandates that institutions of higher education monitor the academic progress of students who receive federal financial aid.
+The Higher Education Act mandates that institutions of higher education monitor the academic progress of students who receive federal financial aid.
 The University of Mary Hardin-Baylor has established the following minimum standards to be eligible for and continue to receive federal financial aid.
-This policy reflects the changes to federal regulations that are effective as of July 1, 2011.

-Satisfactory Academic Progress (SAP) will be reviewed at the end of each payment period (fall, spring, and summer semesters) and will be based on the student achieving both a minimum cumulative grade point average (CGPA) of 3.0 and earning a minimum of 75% of credit hours attempted (also known as, “meeting SAP”).
+Satisfactory Academic Progress (SAP) will be reviewed at the end of each payment period (fall, spring, and summer semesters) and will be based on the student achieving both a minimum cumulative grade point average (CGPA) of 3.0 and earning a minimum of 70% of credit hours attempted.

-In the first payment period (semester) after SAP has not been met, students will be sent notification to inform them that they are not meeting SAP.
+In the first payment period (semester) after SAP has not been met, students are notified that they are not meeting SAP.
 The notification will include SAP requirements, steps necessary to meet SAP in the upcoming payment period (semester) and the consequences for failing to meet SAP at the end of the warning period.

 If a student is placed on Suspension, he/she has the option of appealing the suspension through the SAP appeal process.
-If the appeal is granted, the student will be placed on Probation for the next semester, and the student must bring his/her SAP eligibility to Good Standing status during the semester or be placed on Suspension.
-While on Probation, the student may continue to receive financial assistance if he/she is otherwise eligible.
+If the appeal is granted, the student will be placed on Probation for the next semester.
+The student must meet SAP at the conclusion of the Probationary period.

-If a student was previously under a Warning or Probation SAP status and fails to meet SAP eligibility requirements during the next semester, the student’s status will be placed on Suspension and the student is NOT eligible for federal, state, or institutional financial aid during the next semester he/she attends the university.
+If a student was previously under a Warning or Probation SAP status and fails to meet SAP eligibility requirements the student will be placed on Suspension and is no longer eligible for financial aid.
 A student who is placed on Suspension may appeal this decision through the appeal process.